angles-n-daemons/angles-n-daemons.github.io/content/posts/20230811-popsql-2-writing-database-files.md

     unittest.main()
 ```

-Where the final assertion `self.assertEqual(cell.to_bytes(), data)` validates the behavior of turning the cell back into bytes.
+where the final assertion `self.assertEqual(cell.to_bytes(), data)` validates the behavior of turning the cell back into bytes.

 # Serializing the Nodes

-Building on the work done for the record values, we now can move onto the TableLeafNodes.
-As mentioned earlier, the data layout for these will be building from both the left and the right of the page, with the node header on the left and the cell payload on the right.
+Building on the work done for the record values, we now can move onto the `Node` class.
+As mentioned earlier, the data layout for these will be building from both the left and the right of the page, with the node header and cell pointer array on the left and the cell content on the right.

-Getting this behavior to work requires us to build the cell data from the right to the left while keeping track of the pointers to the cell data so that we can add them to the right.
+Getting this behavior to work requires us to build the cell data from the right to the left while keeping track of the pointers to the cell data so that we can add them to the array on the left.
 It also requires us to effectively pad the space in the middle so that an appropriate amount of bytes is to be serialized to disk.

-We also need to keep track of the page padding that's built into the SQLite engine so that we're compliant with the engine's configuration.
+We also need to keep track of the reserved bytes setting that's built into the SQLite engine so that we're compliant with the engine's configuration, as well as shrinking the output to make space for the database header if it's the first page in the database.

-All of this requires a good amount of simple, yet precise arithmetic so we need to be careful with this step as it is probably mechanically the most complex step we've dealt with.
+All of this requires a good amount of simple, yet precise arithmetic so we need to be careful with this step as it is likely the most mechanically complex operation we've dealt with to this point.

-<note about the header>.
-As discussed last week, the header looks like this in a byte-by-byte level:
+As discussed last week, the node header looks like this in a byte-by-byte level:

 > | Offset | Size | Description |
 > | ------ | ---- | ----------- |